 CONTINUING EDUCATION COURSE (CEC):

 An educational session with 3-4 experts on a particular topic presenting a balanced view of established principles.
 Proposers/Chairs should ensure they work with individual speakers to achieve balance and prevent topic overlap.
-Scheduled Sunday, September 18 from either 9h00 to 12h00 or from 13h – 16h00.
+Scheduled Sunday, September 18 from either 9h00 to 12h00 or from 13h00 to 16h00.
 A full day format including coffee and lunch breaks may be proposed and can include up to 6 speakers.

 Please note: All fields of toxicology are welcome as topics for a CEC, except Regulatory Toxicology and Immunotoxicology.